coppee/gdpr-cookie/README.md

 ### title

 The title that will be rendered at the very start of the popup.
 It'll be rendered as a `<h1>` tag.
 No html is allowed.
+Set to `null`/`false`/`""` to remove it.
 Default is `"Cookies & privacy"`.

 ### subtitle

 The title that will be rendered above the checkboxes after pressing the customize button.
 It'll be rendered as a `<h2>` tag.
 No html is allowed.
+Set to `null`/`false`/`""` to remove it.
 Default is `"Select cookies to accept"`.

 ### message

 A passage of text that can serve as an introduction and a means to include a link to your privacy policy.
 Html is allowed.
+Set to `null`/`false`/`""` to remove it.
 Default is a long text.
 You'll want to set this option for sure.

 ### submessage

 A secondary passage of text that is rendered before the checkboxes.
 Html is allowed.
-Default is an empty string.
+Default is an empty string and won't render the element at all.

 ### delay